sbichenko/redux/docs/advanced/AsyncFlow.md

 # Async Flow

-Without [middleware](Middleware.md), Redux store only supports [synchronous data flow](../basics/DataFlow.md).
-This is what you get by default with [`createStore()`](../api/createStore.md).

-You may enhance [`createStore()`](../api/createStore.md) with [`applyMiddleware()`](../api/applyMiddleware.md).
-It is not required, but it lets you [express asynchronous actions in a convenient way](AsyncActions.md).
+In Redux, asynchronous data flow can be implemented without [middleware](Middleware.md).
+However, it is more convenient to use middleware such as [redux-thunk](https://github.com/gaearon/redux-thunk), [redux-promise](https://github.com/acdlite/redux-promise) or [redux-saga](https://github.com/yelouafi/redux-saga).
+Such middleware allows you to treat [asynchronous action creators](AsyncActions.md) just like regular action creators.

-Asynchronous middleware like [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise) wraps the store’s [`dispatch()`](../api/Store.md#dispatch) method and allows you to dispatch something other than actions, for example, functions or Promises.
-Any middleware you use can then interpret anything you dispatch, and in turn, can pass actions to the next middleware in chain.
-For example, a Promise middleware can intercept Promises and dispatch a pair of begin/end actions asynchronously in response to each Promise.
+Such middleware usually wraps the store’s [`dispatch()`](../api/Store.md#dispatch) method and allows you to `dispatch` something other than actions—for example, functions or Promises.
+For example, with a Promise middleware you can dispatch Promises, and the middleware will asynchronously dispatch a pair of begin/end actions in response to each Promise.

-When the last middleware in the chain dispatches an action, it has to be a plain object.
-This is when the [synchronous Redux data flow](../basics/DataFlow.md) takes place.
+When the last middleware in the chain dispatches an action, it has to be a proper [Redux action](http://rackt.org/redux/docs/basics/Actions.html).
+This action will be passed to the reducer as a part of [synchronous Redux data flow](../basics/DataFlow.md).

 Check out [the full source code for the async example](ExampleRedditAPI.md).